 Favorite movies?
 The Truman Show, Wayne's World, The Princess Bride, Parenthood, Little Man Tate, Trembling Before G-d, Brokeback Mountain, The Aristocrats.
 The most impressive movie I've seen in the past year is Get Out.

 I'm a vegetarian (but it's okay if you're not), and restaurant dining is one of my favorite pleasures in life.
 I lived for a year in England and therefore inevitably developed a taste for Indian food.
 Thai is also good.
 I've always liked tea, and now I have a moderate but deeply ingrained coffee habit.
 I don't claim to be a connoisseur of anything.
 I am, however, becoming a more skilled and more avid at-home cook.

-This summer and fall, I've watched Bob's Burgers, Speechless, Brooklyn Nine-Nine, Saturday Night Live, Crazy Ex-Girlfriend, Stranger Things, BoJack Horseman, Jane the Virgin, Black Mirror, Happy Valley, and, of course, Jeopardy!.
+Over the past year, I've watched Bob's Burgers, Speechless, Brooklyn Nine-Nine, Saturday Night Live, Crazy Ex-Girlfriend, Stranger Things, BoJack Horseman, Jane the Virgin, Black Mirror, Happy Valley, QI, and, of course, Jeopardy!.
+Right now I'm catching up on The Great British Baking Show and Love on Netflix.
 My all-time favorite shows include Freaks and Geeks, The Twilight Zone, Friends, Arrested Development, Doug, The Adventures of Pete & Pete, Ugly Betty, Breaking Bad, and The Kids in the Hall.

-In recent years, I've discovered that the mundane tasks of life (dish-washing, waiting for buses, spam-deleting, what-have-you) are much more pleasant when I can do them while listening to smart people talk about fun things.
-I listen to a lot of NPR podcasts, especially Wait Wait...
-Don't Tell Me, This American Life, Radiolab, More Perfect, Ask Me Another, and Pop Culture Happy Hour.
-And then there are some non-NPR podcasts: The Moth, Extra Hot Great, Risk!, How Did This Get Made?, 99% Invisible, 2 Dope Queens, The Black Tapes, Grownups Read Things They Wrote as Kids, Mortified....
+I've discovered that the mundane tasks of life (dish-washing, waiting for buses, spam-deleting, what-have-you) are much more pleasant when I can do them while listening to smart people talk about fun things.
+So I'm a voracious consumer of podcasts, including Wait Wait...
+Don't Tell Me, This American Life, Radiolab, Ask Me Another, Pop Culture Happy Hour, The Moth, Extra Hot Great, Risk!, How Did This Get Made?, 99% Invisible, 2 Dope Queens, Grownups Read Things They Wrote as Kids, Mortified, My Dad Wrote a Porno, S-Town, The Truth....
 The list keeps growing.

 2. My aforementioned wheelchair and electric scooter.